 Requirements: Full sunlight.
 Good drainage.
 Sandy soil.
 Grit.
 Poor soils.
 Can survive in dry soils once established.
 Occasional watering during prolonged dry spells.
 Supply a feed to perennials after flowering has finished.
-Propagate: cuttings in spring.

 Miscellaneous Medicinal use.
 Leaves possibly used as a traditional substitute for soap.